frederic-perez/AmE-dictionary/data/idioms.md

 __soon enough__ No later than needed, soon.
 __sooner rather than later__ :dart:
 __sorry not sorry__ _slang_ A defiant expression of one’s lack of contrition or regret.
+__sorry to say__ Regretfully; unfortunately. _The film had a lot of potential, but, sorry to say, it falls flat in just about every way._
 __sort it out__ :seven: __2__ _Fig._ To study a problem and figure it out. _I can’t sort this out without some more time.
 Let’s sort out this mess and settle it once and for all._
 __sort of__
 __sort out__ __2__ To understand or resolve a problem or conflict.
 A noun or pronoun can be used between “sort” and “out.” _I’ve spent nearly an hour on this math problem, but I still can’t sort it out._